navid-nb/MSc_ML_Project1/README.md

   windows or using homebrew on MacOS.
 On Mac, run `brew search python` and then run `brew update` and `brew install python@3.10` (3.11, 3.12, 3.13 are also supported).
+- Supports x86-64 and ARM (i.e. M1 Mac, Intel Mac, and Windows).
+- GPU is not needed.

 ## What's Included (offline bundle)
 - `wheels/`: prebuilt Python wheels for offline install